 While the selection of a valve style is highly subjective, in the absence of a specified valve or plant preference, the following approach can be used to select a control valve style for applications where the valve will be six inches or smaller:

-- Considering pressure, pressure differential, temperature, required flow characteristic, cavitation and noise, will a segment ball valve work?
+- Considering pressure, pressure differential, temperature, required flow characteristic, cavitation, and noise, will a segment ball valve work?

 - If a segment ball valve is not suitable, select a globe valve.
 Keep in mind that cage guided globe valves are not suitable for dirty service.

-- For applications where the valve will be 8 inches or larger, first investigate the applicability of a high performance butterfly valve because of the potential for significant savings on cost and weight.
+- For applications where the valve will be 8 inches or larger, first investigate the applicability of a high-performance butterfly valve because of the potential for significant savings on cost and weight.

 Ensuring Accuracy

 Today control valve sizing calculations are usually performed using a computer program.
-Most manufacturers of control valves offer control valve sizing software at no cost, though most are specific to that manufacture’s valves only.
-Metso’s Nelprof, however, includes a number of generic valves, such as globe valves, ball valves, plug valves and butterfly valves, to choose from.
+Most manufacturers of control valves offer control valve sizing software at no cost, though most are specific to that manufacturer's valves only.
+Metso's Nelprof, however, includes a number of generic valves, such as globe valves, ball valves, plug valves, and butterfly valves, to choose from.
 These generic selections permit the user to investigate the applicability of different valve styles and sizes to a particular application, without showing a preference to a particular valve manufacturer.

-Selecting a properly sized control valve is essential to achieving the highest degree of process control for the liquid, gas or multi-phase fluid.
+Selecting a properly sized control valve is essential to achieving the highest degree of process control for the liquid, gas, or multi-phase fluid.
 To ensure accuracy, use the following information for control valve sizing:

 - If a set of loop tuning parameters only works at one end of the control range and not the other, the valve's flow characteristic is most likely the wrong one.